Do you have those recipes you could practically make in your sleep? Well, if not then don’t worry because I’ve got one for you!

 - 1 small Sweet Potato (peeled and sliced thin)

 - 1 cup Baby Spinach

 - Salt & Pepper for Seasoning

-- Additional Toppings: Tomatoes (Diced Onions, and Asparagus)
+- Additional Toppings: Tomatoes (Diced Onions, Bell Peppers, Cheese)

 - Preheat the oven to 375 degrees.
 Grease a 9 x 9 baking dish with Coconut Oil as well as heat the 1 tablespoon in a medium sized skillet set to medium-high heat.
 Once the oil has melted add in the Ground Turkey and season with the Chili Powder, and Salt and Pepper.
 Continue to cook the meat until it begins to brown.

 - While the turkey is cooking peel and slice your Sweet Potato.
 Make sure your slices are fairly thin because if they’re too thick they won’t be as tender.
 Line the bottom of the greased baking dish with the sliced potatoes.
 In a medium bowl beat the Eggs with a whisk and season with salt and pepper.

 - Top the potatoes with the turkey and then pour the eggs on top.
 Layer the Spinach on top of the eggs as well as any additional toppings you’d like to add.